Kjartanl/mermaid/docs/basics.md

 B-->>-A:  Response
 ```

-### Beyond this, there are separate syntax rules for each separate diagram type.
+### NB: Beyond this, each diagram type has its own specific syntax!